SrikarVeluvali/lunalevi/README.md

 ## LUNA

 LUNA - Stands for Logical User-friendly Navigation Assistant is an AI powered Navigation Assistant.
-It performs many functions like opening websites, answer queries and also check internet speed, remember stuff.
+It performs many functions like opening websites, answer queries and also check internet speed, play music, remember stuff.

 ## LEVI